ohir/toggler/README.md

 _Any and every app IS-A state machine.
 With Dart async code it is hard to have a predictable and testable state machine encompassing a big app, like a tax filling tool.
 We usually deal with state transitions complexity by isolating and chopping functionality to smallest possible pieces, ones that transit just a few bits of state.
 Then we do a patchwork of them to get at envisioned user experience._

 _This approach usualy works.
-Until it wont anymore due to "impossible states" that starts to show: usually at random, at some machines, for some users - as our app grew.
+Until it wont anymore due to "impossible states" that start to show: usually at random, at some devices, for some users - as our app grew.
 Unit tests can't catch intertwined state transitions.
-Integration tests are asynchronous, so they shall, but all run on our machines - so "here it works".
+Integration tests are asynchronous, so they shall, but all run on our machines.
+Proverbial "here it works".
 Then we bloat code with more monitors hoping to catch culprit in the wild.
 Nope.
 Surrounded by monitors heisenbug hides well..._